 Founder & CEO of Equitable Teaching

 Dr. Christina Marietti specializes in providing personalization and differentiation within the general education setting, and is the founder and CEO of Equitable Teaching, a company rooted in the belief that every child should have their learning outcomes met through the accessibility of their general education teacher.
 Dr. Marietti conceived the idea of Equitable Teaching during her career as both a special education and general education teacher, while working to support and create classrooms that go beyond the idea of “inclusion”.
-In response to interest in her classroom and this type of teaching, Dr. Marietti has developed the Equitable Teaching Mindset Guide and offers coaching for educators (general and special education), paraprofessionals, administrators, parents, and students.
+In response to interest in her classroom and this type of teaching, Dr. Marietti developed Equitable Teaching as a guide for resources for educators (general and special education), paraprofessionals, specialists, administrators, parents, and students.
 She maintains a consistent focus and passion in her belief that every child should have their learning outcomes met through the accessibility of the general education teacher and that this can be done through a collaborative effort of the child’s educational team.

 Dr. Marietti’s interest in working with children was sparked when she had an internship at Washburn Guidance Center in Minneapolis, MN in 1991.
 This was the catalyst for her desire to help children learn and grow, specifically children with significant needs.
 From there, she attended Bethel University, where she graduated in 1996 with a B.A. in Child Psychology/Education.

 After taking some time to be home with her family, Dr. Marietti began work as a special education teacher in the Osseo School District in 2002, and pursued her Masters in Developmental Disabilities and Autism at the University of St. Thomas in Minneapolis, MN.
 During her time at the Osseo School District, Dr. Marietti taught in an elementary self-contained classroom and supported students with a wide range of disabilities.
 All the while maintaining a focus on supporting her students within their general education classrooms as much as she was able.